About the Author

 Jeanette was born in upstate New York, the land of humidity, everything green, and AAH –MOSQUITOES.
 She attended a local college prep school before graduating and moving on to study science, history, and journalism at the Rochester Institute of Technology.
 During those four years at RIT, she began her adventures in blogging with the first rendition of Apartment Eats.

-When she’s not cooking or working, Jeanette is usually either out running or walking somewhere, making music, or hanging out with friends.
+When she’s not cooking or working, Jeanette is usually either out hiking, running, or walking somewhere, making music, or hanging out with friends.
 At least once a week, she’s down at the local ice rink either brushing up on her hockey skills or playing a game (sometimes against her Hubby, who plays goalie in a couple of local leagues).
 Her favorite books include The Dresden Files, by Jim Butcher; Fahrenheit 451, by Ray Bradbury; most classics; and niche history books.
 She loves collecting antique (but still readable) books, and there are few places she loves more than used book stores.
-Her favorite movie franchise is Star Wars, her favorite video game franchise is Fallout, and her favorite music genres are classic rock, folk rock, outlaw country, and big band.
+Her favorite movie franchise is Star Wars, her favorite video game franchise is Fallout, and her favorite music genres are classic rock, folk rock, 80s pop, and big band.
 She’s a first soprano in a local choir, though she enjoys singing the second alto parts for fun during breaks in rehearsal.